What is a bot account?

 To add your bot to your server, grab the link shown in console when you start the bot, and visit that link in your browser, with your main account.
 And select the server you want the bot to be in.

-If you want to add specific permissions, then use this and add &permissions=x to the url, replacing x with the number given.
+to the url, replacing x with the number given.
 This is not strictly necessary: additional permissions can always be added after the join.